PoCInnovation/Workshops/p2p/old/1.Solidity/README.md

 ## Step 0 : Initialization :rocket:

 First, download and extract the `source.zip` file [here](https://github.com/PoCInnovation/Workshops/blob/master/p2p/1.Solidity/src/source.zip).
-It contains all necessary files, but for the moment they're empty :wink:
+It contains all necessary files, but for the moment they're empty 😉

 The project structure should be the following :